nccgroup/TPMGenie/docs/Usage_Instructions.md

 All TPM command headers are 10-bytes in size.

+- The first byte (`05`) is the register address for the `DATA_FIFO`.
-- The first two bytes are the tag (`00 C1`), but it's not very important to understand what this means just yet.
+- The next two bytes are the tag (`00 C1`), and they indicate the type of authorization session in use.
+For more information on that, consult the whitepaper.
 - The next four bytes represents the length of the overall packet (`00 00 00 0E`).
 In this case, `14`.
-- The next four bytes is the command ordinal (`00 00 00 15`), in this case, the PCR Read operation.
+- The next four bytes is the command ordinal (`00 00 00 15`), in this case, corresponding to the PCR Read operation.

 Notice that there are 3 trailing bytes after the ordinal (`00 00 00`), this is the first three bytes of the command payload.
 Because we know the overall command size is `14`, there must be one byte missing.
 It is fairly common to see packets get fragmented like this.